A Closer Look at the Rasmussen University – Fort Myers Campus

 How is the Fort Myers campus involved in the local community?

-Rasmussen College is dedicated to global enrichment and meeting the evolving needs of its diverse communities.
+Rasmussen University is dedicated to global enrichment and meeting the evolving needs of its diverse communities.
 The staff and faculty of the Fort Myers campus support this greater mission by volunteering with community partners on an ongoing basis.
 One of the major connections to the greater community is the campus’ relationship with The Foundation for Lee County Public Schools, a nonprofit, charitable education foundation dedicated to enhancing and enriching the quality of public education in Lee County for students and educators.
 Staff works closely with the organization in supporting K–12 students and preparing them for college.
 They also spend time volunteering with organizations, including The Salvation Army and the Harry Chapin Food Bank.

 On top of the community work the campus does, the campus’ students demonstrate a strong focus on volunteerism as well.
-The Rasmussen College – Fort Myers Student Nurses Association encourages its members to volunteer within the community, including its ongoing relationship with PACE Center for Girls, an organization providing girls and young women an opportunity for a better future through education, counseling, training and advocacy.
+The Rasmussen University – Fort Myers Student Nurses Association encourages its members to volunteer within the community, including its ongoing relationship with PACE Center for Girls, an organization providing girls and young women an opportunity for a better future through education, counseling, training and advocacy.

-“I’ve been with Rasmussen College for over eight years, and it’s the students who keep me here,” says Toner.
+“I’ve been with Rasmussen University for over eight years, and it’s the students who keep me here,” says Toner.
 “Watching them go through the transition from the very beginning through graduation and seeing their success is inspiring.”

 Quick facts about the Fort Myers campus: